kammitama5/kammitama5.github.io/_posts/2021-7-02-Friday-July-2nd.md

 - I plan to take my usual time to rest during this long weekend.
 After all, theoretically I do have an extra day.
 And this time it's definitely important because I don't want to burn out.
 On the other hand, I managed to get some [bolani](https://en.wikipedia.org/wiki/Bolani) shipped all the way from California to Vermont, because I was up at midnight one night asking myself if by chance Vermont had bolani, which is something I ate reguarly in California, because there was a vendor at my local farmer's market.
-And I found a version of something I consume a lot in my home country, too! (it's a drink) So two wins as far as I'm concerned.
+And I found a version of something I consume a lot in my home country, too! (it's a [drink](https://en.wikipedia.org/wiki/Malta_(soft_drink)) that's very popular in the Caribbean) So two wins as far as I'm concerned.

 ## So what's up
 - I have some coding stuff to work on for three projects (two of them are not extensive), and my assignment to do.